Kang-geophysics/Kang-geophysics/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Geophysics.
 - 🌱 I’m currently learning Electromagnetic methods.

+Hello,

+I'm a geophysics student specializing in electromagnetics.
+My interest lies in exploring the processes and dynamics of the Earth through the lens of electromagnetics.
+As a geophysicist, I aspire to contribute to the advancement of our understanding of the Earth and its resources.

 <!--
 **Kang-geophysics/Kang-geophysics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.